ZeroPage/planet-war/README.md

 This repo contains only server side code.
 So, if you want to test for compete, you should create and upload your ID/AI code.

-How to install
+##How to install

 1. install nodejs
 2. install jade, flashify, express using npm
-3. run program using "node app.js" at root directory of project
+3. run program using "node app.js" at root directory of the project